-On the student level, each house will elect two students (a male and a female) to serve as House Captains their senior year.
+On the student level, each house will elect two students to serve as House Captains their senior year.
 House Captains will meet weekly with the House Dean and House Director to plan and implement programming for their House and the overall House System.
 Each House will have an additional four officers.
 These officers will coordinate and lead activities in each of the following areas: Mind, Body, Spirit, and Soul.
-They will also lead sub-committee meetings and be the daily leader in the Communio.
+They will also lead sub-committee meetings and be the daily leader in their Communio.

-Underclassmen in the house system may be asked to serve as a Mentor to an incoming freshman or transfer student.
-They will also be asked to serve on sub-committees.
+Underclassmen in the house system may be asked to serve as a mentor to an incoming freshman or transfer student.
+They may also be asked to serve on sub-committees.